oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/denmark.md

 civil law; judicial review of legislative acts

 ### 憲法
-- `history`: several previous; latest adopted 5 June 1953
+- `歷史`: several previous; latest adopted 5 June 1953
-- `amendments`: proposed by the Folketing (Parliament) with consent of the government; passage requires approval by the next Folketing following a general election, approval by simple majority vote of at least 40% of voters in a referendum, and assent of the chief of state; changed several times, last in 2009 (Danish Act of Succession)
+- `修正`: proposed by the Folketing (Parliament) with consent of the government; passage requires approval by the next Folketing following a general election, approval by simple majority vote of at least 40% of voters in a referendum, and assent of the chief of state; changed several times, last in 2009 (Danish Act of Succession)

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Denmark
+- `血統公民身份`: at least one parent must be a citizen of Denmark
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: King FREDERIK X (since 14 January 2024)
+- `國家元首`: King FREDERIK X (since 14 January 2024)
-- `head of government`: Prime Minister Mette FREDERIKSEN (since 27 June 2019)
+- `政府首腦`: Prime Minister Mette FREDERIKSEN (since 27 June 2019)
-- `cabinet`: Council of State appointed by the monarch
+- `内閣`: Council of State appointed by the monarch
-- `elections/appointments`: the monarchy is hereditary; following legislative elections, the leader of the majority party or majority coalition usually appointed prime minister by the monarch
+- `選舉/任命`: the monarchy is hereditary; following legislative elections, the leader of the majority party or majority coalition usually appointed prime minister by the monarch
 **note**: Queen MARGRETHE II abdicated on 14 January 2024, the first Danish monarch to voluntarily abdicate since King ERIC III in 1146

 ### 立法部門
-- `description`: unicameral People's Assembly or Folketing (179 seats, including 2 each representing Greenland and the Faroe Islands; members directly elected in multi-seat constituencies by party-list proportional representation vote; members serve 4-year terms unless the Folketing is dissolved earlier)
+- `描述`: unicameral People's Assembly or Folketing (179 seats, including 2 each representing Greenland and the Faroe Islands; members directly elected in multi-seat constituencies by party-list proportional representation vote; members serve 4-year terms unless the Folketing is dissolved earlier)
-- `elections`: last held on 1 November 2022 (next to be held by 31 October 2026)
+- `選舉`: last held on 1 November 2022 (next to be held by 31 October 2026)
-- `election results`: percent of vote by party - SDP 27.5%, V 13.3%, M 9.3%, SF 8.3%, E 8.1%, LA 8.1%, C 5.5%, EL 5.1%, SLP 3.8%, AP 3.3%, NB 3.3%, DF 2.6%; seats by party - SDP 50, V 23, M 16, SF 15, E 14, LA 14, C 10, EL 9, SLP 7, AP 6, NB 6, DF 5; composition - men 98, women 81, percentage women 45.3%
+- `選舉結果`: percent of vote by party - SDP 27.5%, V 13.3%, M 9.3%, SF 8.3%, E 8.1%, LA 8.1%, C 5.5%, EL 5.1%, SLP 3.8%, AP 3.3%, NB 3.3%, DF 2.6%; seats by party - SDP 50, V 23, M 16, SF 15, E 14, LA 14, C 10, EL 9, SLP 7, AP 6, NB 6, DF 5; composition - men 98, women 81, percentage women 45.3%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the court president and 18 judges)
+- `最高法院`: Supreme Court (consists of the court president and 18 judges)
-- `judge selection and term of office`: judges appointed by the monarch upon the recommendation of the Minister of Justice, with the advice of the Judicial Appointments Council, a 6-member independent body of judges and lawyers; judges appointed for life with retirement at age 70
+- `法官遴選和任期`: judges appointed by the monarch upon the recommendation of the Minister of Justice, with the advice of the Judicial Appointments Council, a 6-member independent body of judges and lawyers; judges appointed for life with retirement at age 70
-- `subordinate courts`: Special Court of Indictment and Revision; 2 High Courts; Maritime and Commercial Court; county courts
+- `下級法院`: Special Court of Indictment and Revision; 2 High Courts; Maritime and Commercial Court; county courts

 ### 政黨
 The Alternative or AP Conservative People's Party or DKF or C Danish People's Party or DF or O Denmark Democrats or E Green Left or SF or F (formerly Socialist People's Party or SF or F)Liberal Alliance or LA or I Liberal Party (Venstre) or V Moderates or M New Right Party or NB or D Red-Green Alliance (Unity List) or EL Social Democrats or SDP or A Social Liberal Party or SLP or B